sqlparser/sqlflow_public/doc/widget/readme.md

 ```

+#### 4.4  visualize a job, accept various parameters in UI
+Visualize the data lineage of a specified table or column in a SQLFlow job.

+- input: a SQLFlow job id, or leave it empty to view the latest job
+- input: database, schema, table, column.
+    * If the column is omitted, return the data lineage for the specified table.
+	* if the table and column are ommited, return the data lineage for the specified schema.
+	* if the schema, table and column are ommited, return the data lineage for the specified database.
-#### 4.4  set data lineage options of job
+- output: data lineage diagram
-Once the job is created, lineage options can't be changed.
-So this demo doesn't work any longer.

 All necessary files are under this directory.
 ```